 She previously led the operational aspects of CLAHRC-NDL, with responsibilities for the strategic management of finance; operations; staffing; physical resources; and the development and continuous improvement of operational structures and processes to support the work of the CLAHRC.

-She has worked for the University of Nottingham for over fifteen years in total.
+She has worked for the University of Nottingham for over twenty years in total.
 Prior to her work with CLAHRC, she was the Business Development Executive for the Institute of Mental Health and co-ordinated the team who successfully won the CLAHRC NDL grant.
 Julie has also been the Programme Manager for the successful Centre for Integrative Learning at the University; one of the HEFCE funded Centres for Excellence in Teaching and Learning, and managed operations for Audio Visual and Educational Services a joint NHS and University department.